nmcteam/mulch/README.md

 There are two main folders in the project:

 * src - This holds all of your source files.
 Some sample ones are in place.
-* compiled - Once you execute mulch-watch this will be created and it holds all of the compiled assets and html pages.
+* compiled - Once you execute mulch this will be created and it holds all of the compiled assets and html pages.
 This is also where BrowserSync looks to serve content.
 If you need images, you'll need to put them in here.

 ### Twig Structure